thombles/SEDemo/README.md

 ## SETLS

 **SETLS** is a more advanced example designed to run on two iPhones plus a regular computer.
 Once they obtain certificates, the two iPhones can establish a direct peer-to-peer connection secured with mutual TLS.
 What's interesting about this is that the private key used by TLS is protected by the Secure Enclave.
-This works by having the extra computer acts as a Certificate Authority (CA), which will receive CSRs from the iPhones and sign leaf certificates that they will mutually trust.
+This works by having the extra computer act as a Certificate Authority (CA), which will receive CSRs from the iPhones and sign leaf certificates that they will mutually trust.

 For extra fun, the keys generated in this app are configured to require biometric authentication so you have to use Touch ID or Face ID to authorise the incoming and outgoing connections.